Yellow Card Scheme

-The Yellow Card Scheme is the United Kingdom's system for collecting information on suspected adverse drug reactions (ADRs) to medicines.
-The scheme allows the safety of the medicines and vaccines that are on the market to be monitored.
+The Yellow Card Scheme is a United Kingdom voluntary system for collecting information on suspected or observed adverse drug reactions (ADRs) to medicines, vaccines, medical devices, blood products, and e-cigarettes.
+The scheme aims to monitor the safety of medical products that are marketed in the UK.

 History

 The scheme was founded in 1964 after the thalidomide disaster, and was developed by Bill Inman.
 It is run by the Medicines and Healthcare products Regulatory Agency (MHRA) and the Commission on Human Medicines.
 It was extended to hospital pharmacists in 1997, and to community pharmacists in 1999.

 The Yellow Card Centre Scotland is a joint venture between MHRA and the Scottish Government.

 Scope

 Suspected adverse reactions are collected on all licensed medicines and vaccines, whether issued on prescription or bought over the counter from a pharmacist or supermarket.
 The scheme also includes all herbal preparations and unlicensed medicines.
-Adverse reactions can be reported by anyone; this is usually done by healthcare professionals – including doctors, pharmacists and nurses – but patients and carers can also make reports.
+Adverse reactions can be reported by anyone; this is usually done by healthcare professionals – including doctors, pharmacists and nurses – but patients and caregivers can also make reports.

-The types of adverse reactions that should be reported are:
+The types of adverse reactions that can be reported are: